-As we have noted, the rich inflection system and the complex morphological system built in the KRG1 has induced clogging effects in generation.
+As we have noted, the rich inflection system and the complex morphological system built in the KRG1 made generation inefficient.
 As a way of solving this, we simplified the inflectional system.
 As discussed in Kim and Yang (2004b), Korean has rigid ordering restrictions in the morphological paradigm for verbs, as shown in the following template:

-(23)

-$$V$$

--base + (Passive/Caussative) + (Hon) + (Tense) + Mood + (Comp)
+(23) V-base + (Passive/Causative) + (Hon) + (Tense) + Mood + (Comp)

-The first phase KRG dealt with this ordering of suffixes by using a type hierarchy that represents a chain of inflectional slots (Figure 4: Kim and Yang (2004b)).
+The first phase KRG dealt with this ordering of suffixes by using a type hierarchy that represents a chain of inflectional slots (Figure 4:Kim and Yang (2004b):